 Managed Cloud Hosting

 The main advantage of cloud hosting is that you don’t have to share server resources with other users.
 But self-managing a cloud VPS server is a big responsibility.
 That’s where managed cloud hosting comes to the rescue.
-They are not essentially hosting providers.
-Instead, they provide a control panel to manage your VPS instances on cloud providers like DigitalOcean, GCP, etc.
+They are not truly hosting providers.
+Instead, they provide a control panel to manage your VPS instances on cloud providers like DigitalOcean, Google Cloud, etc.

 So, these are my top picks from the managed cloud hosting category.

 Cloudways allows you to host PHP applications on the top five cloud server platforms – DigitalOcean, Linode, Vultr, GCP, and AWS.
-Until now, there isn’t any provider that is a true alternative to Cloudways.
+Until now, I couldn’t find any provider that can be considered as a true alternative to Cloudways.
 Established in 2011, they are based in Malta, Europe.

 With Cloudways, you get a lot of advanced features without losing too much on the ease-of-use.
 But, a bit of technical knowledge is required to effectively manage all the different settings available in the panel.
 It may not be as easy as a managed WordPress hosting panel (listed below).

-The list of features inlcude one-click staging, Redis, Memcached, and Varnish caching, in addition to the latest server software stack.
-They also offer New Relic – an enterprise-grade application monitoring service – without any addtional cost.
+The list of features includes one-click staging, Redis, Memcached, and Varnish caching, in addition to the latest server software stack.
+They also offer New Relic – an enterprise-grade application monitoring service – without any additional costs.

 And the disadvantage?
 You don’t get root access to your server.

 The price depends on the cloud provider you choose.
 The starting price is $10 for a 1GB DigitalOcean server.
 If you were to buy it directly from DigitalOcean, it would cost $5.